-Each of the Company's Named Executive Officers other than Mr. Emerson have been with the Company for at least 14 years, and they collectively have an average term of service of 30 years.
+Each of the Company's Named Executive Officers other than Mr. Emerson have been with the Company for at least 15 years, and they collectively have an average term of service of 31 years.
 Further, Mr. Emerson has now served in his current capacity since 2005.
 Consequently, the Company believes that, as a practical matter, the skills, scope of duties and relative contributions of these officers tend to be more consistent from year to year in comparison to the executive officers of companies for which there has been more turnover.
 Accordingly, the year over year compensation levels, and the compensation levels of our Named Executive Officers relative to one another, tend to reflect that fact.
-With respect to Mr. Clark, the Compensation Committee determined the initial compensation package to be offered to Mr. Clark based in part upon Mr. Schlauch's prior compensation for serving in that position and Mr. Clark's compensation level and performance history prior to his promotion, but also factoring in his fewer years of experience and the fact that Mr. Clark would be taking on expanded duties in his new position for which he did not yet have an established track record of performance.
+With respect to Mr. Clark, the Compensation Committee determined the compensation package to be offered to Mr. Clark in connection with his August 2011 promotion based in part upon his predecessor's prior compensation for serving in that position and Mr. Clark's compensation level and performance history prior to his promotion, but also factoring in his fewer years of experience and the fact that Mr. Clark would be taking on expanded duties in his new position for which he did not yet have an established track record of performance.

 The Company retained an independent compensation consultant, Frederic W. Cook & Co., Inc. ("Cook"), in designing the 2007 Equity and Performance Incentive Plan (the "2007 Plan") and designing the amendment and restatement of the 2007 Plan in 2011.
 The Company also retained Cook in 2010 to advise regarding the implementation of a voluntary deferral plan for equity grants to non-employee directors.
 The Compensation Committee and the Company have not otherwise used outside consultants in making compensation determinations.
+The work of Cook did not raise any conflict of interest.

 Internal Revenue Code Section 162(m) generally disallows a tax deduction to reporting companies for compensation over \$1,000,000 paid to each of the company's chief executive officer and the four other most highly compensated officers, except for compensation that is "performance based."
-Section 162(m) has not been a factor in the design of our executive compensation program because the compensation of our executives other than our President and Chief Executive Officer has not approached \$1,000,000, and the compensation of our President and Chief Executive Officer, except for stock options which are "performance based" compensation, has in certain years exceeded \$1,000,000 only by a minor amount.
+Section 162(m) has not been a factor in the design of our executive compensation program because the compensation of our executives other than our Chief Executive Officer has not approached \$1,000,000, and the compensation of our Chief Executive Officer, except for stock options which are "performance based" compensation, has in certain years exceeded \$1,000,000 only by a minor amount.